Norway: Cinema

-The Norwegian cinema has received international recognition.
+Norwegian cinema has received international recognition.
 The documentary film Kon-Tiki (1950) won an Academy Award.
-In 1957, Arne Skouen's Nine Lives was nominated, but failed to win.
 Another notable film is The Pinchcliffe Grand Prix, an animated feature film directed by Ivo Caprino.
-The film was released in 1975 and is based on characters from Norwegian cartoonist Kjell Aukrust.
-It is the most widely seen Norwegian film of all time.
+The film was released in 1975 and is the most widely seen Norwegian film of all time.
 Nils Gaup's Pathfinder (1987), the story of the Sámi, was nominated for an Oscar.
 Berit Nesheim's The Other Side of Sunday was nominated for an Oscar in 1997.

-Since the 1990s, the film industry has thrived, producing up to 20 feature films each year.
+Since the 1990s, the film industry has expanded, producing up to 20 feature films each year.
 Particular successes were Kristin Lavransdatter, based on a novel by a Nobel Prize winner; The Telegraphist and Gurin with the Foxtail.
 Knut Erik Jensen was among the more successful new directors, together with Erik Skjoldbjærg, who is remembered for Insomnia.
 Elling and the 2012 adaption of Kon-Tiki was nominated for an Oscar for the best foreign language film.
-The TV-series Skam created by Julie Andem received a cult following and international recognition, with many countries making their own adaptations of the series.
+The TV-series Skam created by Julie Andem received a cult following and international recognition, with many countries making their own adaptations.

-Norwegian directors such as Joachim Rønning, Anja Breien, Espen Sandberg, Liv Ullmann and Morten Tyldum has made international success with their films and TV series.
-Which includes movies such as The Imitation Game, Passengers, Pirates of the Caribbean: Salazar's Revenge and Maleficent: Mistress of Evil, as well as the TV-series Jack Ryan and Marco Polo.
-Composers include Thomas Bergersen, who has composed for many picture campaigns, including Avatar, The Dark Knight, Harry Potter and Narnia.
+Norwegian directors such as Joachim Rønning, Anja Breien, Espen Sandberg, Liv Ullmann and Morten Tyldum have made internationally successful movies such as The Imitation Game, Passengers, Pirates of the Caribbean: Salazar's Revenge and Maleficent: Mistress of Evil, as well as the TV series Jack Ryan and Marco Polo.
+Composers include Thomas Bergersen, who composed for Avatar, The Dark Knight, Harry Potter and Narnia.
 Egil Monn-Iversen has been one of the most influential modern composers in Norway, having composed scores to over 100 Norwegian movies and TV series.

-The country has also been used as filming location for several Hollywood and other international productions, including Star Wars The Empire Strikes Back (1980), for which the producers used Hardangerjøkulen glacier as a filming location for scenes of the ice planet Hoth.
-It included a memorable battle in the snow.
-Among the thousands of films that have been filmed in Norway include Die Another Day, No Time to Die, The Golden Compass, Spies Like Us, Mission: Impossible – Fallout and Mission: Impossible – Dead Reckoning Part One, Black Widow, Tenet, Harry Potter and the Half-Blood prince and Heroes of Telemark, as well as the TV series Lilyhammer and Vikings also had scenes set in Norway.
-A short film, The Spirit of Norway, was featured at Maelstrom at Norway Pavilion at Epcot located within Walt Disney World Resort in Florida in the United States.
-The attraction and the film ceased their operations on 5 October 2014.
+Norway has been used as filming location for Hollywood and other international productions, including Star Wars The Empire Strikes Back (1980).
+Among the thousands of movies filmed in Norway include Die Another Day, No Time to Die, The Golden Compass, Spies Like Us, Mission: Impossible – Fallout and Mission: Impossible – Dead Reckoning Part One, Black Widow, Tenet, Harry Potter and the Half-Blood Prince and Heroes of Telemark, as well as the TV series Lilyhammer and Vikings.